esc/scientific-python-intro-talk/slides.rst

     \tableofcontents[currentsection]

-Why do people like Python
+Why do People like Python
 -------------------------

 * Easy to learn